brunoDegaspare/gamecave/README.md

-## What is this?
+## What is GameCave?

 GameCave is a personal video game collection manager designed to help players organize, track, and revisit their game libraries across multiple platforms.

-## What is GameCave?

-GameCave focuses on helping players manage their physical and digital game collections in a simple and structured way.
-The app allows users to organize games by platform, track play status, and manage collection details without unnecessary complexity.

-This project is being built as a personal product and learning project, with a strong focus on UX, performance, and clean architecture.
+The app is being built as a personal product and learning project, with a strong emphasis on UX quality, performance, and clean, maintainable architecture.

 ## Current features